ratify-project/ratify/docs/examples/ratify-on-aws.md

 By the end of this guide you will have a public ECR repository, an EKS cluster with Gatekeeper and Ratify installed, and have validated that only images signed with a particular key can be deployed.

-> Note: The Cosign verifier with ratify today only supports images in a public (non-authenticated) registry.

 This guide assumes you are starting from scratch, but portions of the guide can be skipped if you have an existing EKS cluster or ECR repository.

 ## Table of Contents